What are your tax obligations in South Africa? We explain the South African tax system, local tax rates, filing tax returns, and VAT.

 Who has to pay tax in South Africa?

-However, recent changes to South African tax laws now mean that all homeowners in the country, even non-resident, must also register with SARS in the event they are liable to pay capital gains tax on immovable property.
+- Are a homeowner in South Africa.
+All homeowners (even non-residents) must register with the SARS in the event they are liable to pay capital gains tax on property.

-If you qualify as a tax resident in South Africa, you will need to register as a taxpayer by visiting your local SARS branch to verify your identity, address and bank details, or an employee may arrange this for you.
-The remainder of the process can be done online.
+There are exemptions to these rules, for example, if you are elderly and/or make under a certain amount annually.
+However, if you qualify as a tax resident in South Africa, you must register as a taxpayer by visiting your local SARS branch to verify your identity, address, and bank details.
+You can finish the remainder of the process online.

 South African tax system for foreigners

-For expats relocating to South Africa, there are a number of countries that have tax treaties with South Africa, such as Australia, Japan, UK, US, Thailand and Sweden, to avoid being subject to ‘double taxation’ in your home country.
-See the full list of South Africa’s tax treaties here.
+Foreign residents pay the same income tax in South Africa as local citizens.
+For expats relocating to South Africa, there are a number of countries that have tax treaties with South Africa, including Australia, Japan, Sweden, Thailand, the United Kingdom, and the United States, which can help you to avoid double taxation in your home country.

 Filing US taxes from South Africa

 Every US citizen and Green Card holder must file a tax return with the IRS even when living abroad.

 Many are unaware of these obligations, thinking that as an expat they do not need to pay or file tax returns in the US.
 You do!
 For more information and help filing your US tax returns from South Africa, see our guide to filing US taxes from abroad.

 Earnings received from employment income, self-employed trade, rental income, investment income, and pension income are subject to income tax.
 Self-employed people pay income tax at the same levels as employees in South Africa.